-18 Said title is further amended by inserting the following:
+21 Said title is further amended by inserting the following:

-(a) The State Board of Education is authorized to waive specifically identified state rules, regulations, policies, and procedures, or provisions of this chapter, upon the request of a local school board and in accordance with this Code section.
+23 (a) The State Board of Education is authorized to waive specifically identified state rules, regulations, policies, and procedures, or provisions of this chapter, upon the request of a local school board and in accordance with this Code section.
 The goal for each waiver shall be improvement of student performance.

-- 24 (b) The State Board of Education is not authorized to waive any federal, state, and local 25 rules, regulations, court orders, and statutes relating to civil rights; insurance; the protection of the physical health and safety of school students, employees, and visitors; conflicting 26 interest transactions; the prevention of unlawful conduct; any laws relating to unlawful 27 28 conduct in or near a public school; or any reporting requirements pursuant to Code Section 29 20-2-320 or Chapter 14 of this title.
-A school or school system that has received a waiver shall remain subject to the provisions of Part 3 of Article 2 of Chapter 14 of this title, the 30 31 requirement that it shall not charge tuition or fees to its students except as may be authorized for local boards by Code Section 20-2-133, and shall remain open to enrollment 32 in the same manner as before the waiver request.
-33 - 34 (c) The provisions of this Code section shall not apply to charter schools. - 35 (d) The board shall require a written application for a waiver that shall include, as a36 minimum:
+27 (b) The State Board of Education is not authorized to waive any federal, state, and local rules, regulations, court orders, and statutes relating to civil rights; insurance; the protection of the physical health and safety of school students, employees, and visitors; conflicting interest transactions; the prevention of unlawful conduct; any laws relating to unlawful shall remain subject to the provisions of Part 3 of Article 2 of Chapter 14 of this title, the requirement that it shall not charge tuition or fees to its students except as may be authorized for local boards by Code Section 20-2-133, and shall remain open to enrollment in the same manner as before the waiver request.